DC1991/FS_Net/README.md

 please note: The code is created and debugged in Pycharm, therefore you may need to change the import head in other python IDE.
 ## Training
+Please note, some details are changed from the original paper for more efficient training.
 ### Generate training point clouds
 To generate your own dataset, first use the data preprocess code provided in this [git](https://github.com/mentian/object-deformnet/blob/master/preprocess/pose_data.py), and then use the code provided in 'gen_pts.py'.
 The render function is borrowed for [BOP](https://github.com/thodan/bop_toolkit), please